Luke Raley Player Props: Rays vs. Phillies

-Luke Raley and his .447 on-base percentage over his past 10 games (84 points higher than his season-long percentage), will be in action for the Tampa Bay Rays against the Philadelphia Phillies and Aaron Nola on July 4 at 4:10 PM ET.
+Luke Raley -- hitting .281 with two doubles, two home runs, four walks and eight RBI in his past 10 games -- will be in action for the Tampa Bay Rays against the Philadelphia Phillies, with Taijuan Walker on the hill, on July 5 at 6:40 PM ET.

-He had a one-hit performance in his most recent game (1-for-3) against the Mariners.
+He had a hitless showing in his previous game (0-for-3) against the Phillies.

 Luke Raley Game Info & Props vs. the Phillies